-- ♦ in the Mossel Bay climate, living spaces benefit by maximizing northern exposure, - ♦ maximum glass to the north, a moderate amount to east, and minimum of glass to the west and south affords the best solar advantage, - ♦ shading of openings should be neglected for spring, summer and particularly autumn sun conditions: fixed rather than movable forms of shading and solar attenuation should be considered, - ♦ a balance should be achieved between the amount of external glazing and interior elements that will retain heat absorbed by sun-exposure and reflection, e.g. mass concrete or masonry, - use may be made of patent solar collection systems that effectively use air, water and other fluids to store heat for future space and water heating.
-It should be noted however that solar collectors for heating domestic hot water and a hot spa tub will save energy, but they may not be cost effective under prevailing utility rates, - ♦ carefully designed roof overhangs on the sun-side of buildings can effectively control summer sun penetration, yet admit the gentler sun in winter, - ♦ skylights are generally areas through which energy is lost, but correctly designed north-facing clerestory windows may be utilized to admit full winter sun, thereby conserving energy as well as providing welcome daylighting of deep interior spaces, - ♦ the interseasonal enjoyment of outdoor spaces can be extended with the use of architectural forms, shading from trees, deciduous arbours and pergolas.
+- ♦ use may be made of patent solar collection systems that effectively use air, water and other fluids to store heat for future space and water heating.
+It should be noted however that solar collectors for heating domestic hot water and a hot spa tub will save energy, but they may not be cost effective under prevailing utility rates - carefully designed roof overhangs on the sun-side of buildings can effectively control summer sun penetration, yet admit the gentler sun in winter - skylights are generally areas through which energy is lost, but correctly designed northfacing clerestory windows may be utilised to admit full winter sun, thereby conserving energy as well as providing welcome daylighting of deep interior spaces - the interseasonal enjoyment of outdoor spaces can be extended with the use of architectural forms, shading from trees, deciduous arbours and pergolas.